 Permanent Quarantine Tank

 The serious aquarium owner will usually establish a permanent quarantine system.
-Even if they don’t do this straightaway, experience will often lead them to establish one, because not only does it make sense for the well-being of the fish, but it’s far easier than having to create one individual situations.
+Even if they don’t do this straight away, the experience will often lead them to establish one, because not only does it make sense for the well-being of the fish, but it’s far easier than having to create one individual situation.

 - You will also need space elsewhere, in case you have to segregate fish due to fighting or intimidation, because they will have to be out of sight.

 - A permanent quarantine system will require it to be constantly functioning in exactly the same way as the main aquarium, so it will require a maintenance schedule.

 - Running a permanent quarantine system will also cost you more money.
 However, the cost after the initial setup is usually quite small, and let’s be honest, money isn’t a huge consideration when weighed up against the health of your prized fish.

 Ideally, you will want to create a permanent quarantine tank that mimics the environment of your main aquarium.
 This means that it will have to have a similar filter, similar water conditions, and possibly similar plants, gravel and other decoration.
 However, you don’t have to go into the same depth as you have in the main aquarium, representation is fine.

 Frequent cycling to keep the tank healthy and minimize algae will also be necessary, you can’t just set it up and leave it until you need it.